 If you’re serious about cannabis investing, SMG stock is a great hedge against inevitable volatility.
-Not only that, Scotts pays a 2.3% dividend, something that very few marijuana companies can claim.
+Not only that, Scotts pays a dividend yielding 1.93%, something that very few marijuana companies can claim.

-Similar to Scotts Miracle-Gro, AbbVie (NYSE:ABBV) is a renowned name that has exposure to the marijuana industry.
+Similar to Scotts Miracle-Gro, AbbVie (NYSE:ABBV) is a renowned name with exposure to the marijuana industry.
 But unlike Scotts, whose products are coincidentally beneficial to cannabis companies, AbbVie has actively utilized the plant in its business.

-The company’s Marinol, a cannabis-based drug, found approval from the U.S. Food and Drug Administration.
-This therapy alleviates nausea or vomiting symptoms in chemotherapy patients.
+The company’s drug Marinol, a cannabis-based drug, has been approved by the U.S. Food and Drug Administration.
+The treatment alleviates nausea or vomiting symptoms in chemotherapy patients.
 Marinol also helps people living with AIDS regain their appetite.

 That said, I wouldn’t consider ABBV stock as this sector’s clean-up hitter.
 As pioneering as it is, Marinol only makes up a small portion of total revenues.
 Rather, use ABBV as a hedge against this market’s notorious volatility.

-Also, ABBV stock has taken a big hit because of the various controversies impacting the broader healthcare segment.
-Now, with a 5.9% dividend yield, AbbVie looks interesting on its own merits.
+Also, ABBV stock has taken a big hit since early 2018 because of the various controversies impacting the healthcare segment.
+However, shares have been making a decisive comeback since September of 2019.
+Plus, with a 4.95% dividend yield, AbbVie looks interesting on its own merits.

 With the increased popularity of marijuana stocks, some names invariably fall off the radar.
-While most folks zero in on the major Canadian cannabis firms, you should also consider lesser-known names like Medicine Man Technologies (OTCMKTS:MDCL).
-On a year-to-date basis, MDCL stock is up a very robust 192%.
+While most folks zero in on the major Canadian cannabis firms, you should also consider lesser-known names like Medicine Man Technologies (OTCMKTS:MDCL) for higher-risk, higher-reward plays.
+Last year, MDCL stock nearly doubled in market value.

 What makes MDCL more compelling than many of its smaller competitors is that we’re seeing substantive financial results.
-Revenue continues to grow substantially on an annual basis since 2016.
-This remains true on a quarterly basis as well.
+Revenue continues to grow on an annual basis since 2016, and this remains true on a quarterly basis as well.
 And in 2018, Medicine Man delivered a small profit for the year.

 Before we get into the details for MariMed (OCTMKTS:MRMD), I’m going to be straightforward.
 Based on the technical performance of MRMD stock, this is an extremely speculative play.
-Since the start of January’s session, Marimed shares are down more than 70%.
+In 2019, shares dropped nearly 81%.
 That’s not just bad for marijuana stocks; it’s just plain awful.

 However, what attracts me as a contrarian to MariMed is its business.
 Like Innovative Industrial Properties, MariMed specializes in the administrative and operational properties of the cannabis industry.